Oral History Tasmania

 Event Details

-Four-day online course, 2-3 May and 16-17 May 2025, offered by Oral History Victoria.Taught by Carla Pascoe Leahy, Sarah Rood and Alistair Thomson (for trainer profiles – see
+Four-day online course, 22-23 August and 5-6 September 2025, offered by Oral History Victoria.Taught by Carla Pascoe Leahy, Sarah Rood and Alistair Thomson.
+For trainer profiles, see the booking site

 Event Details